★★★1/2 (out of 4) "There is no question about its relevance and power!... Undoubtedly impressive." Globe and Mail

-The most talked-about performance of the 2016 Toronto SummerWorks festival, master clown Adam Lazarus explodes the taboos of fatherhood in Daughter, a provocative performance that asks where dads are supposed to file the wilder ideas and experiences of their earlier lives.
+The most talked-about performance of the 2016 Toronto SummerWorks festival, master clown Adam Lazarus explores the taboos of fatherhood in Daughter, a provocative performance that asks where dads are supposed to file the wilder ideas and experiences of their earlier lives.

 Both hysterical and disturbing, Daughter plays in the liminal space between autobiography and fiction.
 It is a darkly satirical piece about a father stuck in a moment of confusion - raised in patriarchy, confronting his new identity as a patriarch/father, and not knowing how to operate in the world.
 Are we defined by our past?
 Where do we draw the line?
 Can we forgive?
 Can we change?